-For those of you who haven’t seen the successful and praised documentary Vegucated, written and directed by Marisa Miller Wolfson, it shows the journey of three meat-eating New Yorkers who pledge to implement a vegan diet for six weeks.
+For those of you who haven’t seen the award-winning documentary Vegucated, written and directed by Marisa Miller Wolfson, it shows the journey of three meat-eating New Yorkers who pledge to implement a vegan diet for six weeks.
 All three participants agree to take on this challenge with the hopes of living a healthier lifestyle.

 Watching this documentary is what inspired me to become vegan in the first place, and it completely changed my outlook on what it really means to be vegan.
-Vegucated is full of useful information and I firmly believe that anyone, vegan or non-vegan, can benefit from the knowledge gained through this documentary.
+Vegucated is full of useful information, and I firmly believe that anyone, vegan or non-vegan, can benefit from the knowledge gained through this film.

-The documentary kicks off with Marisa introducing the courageous partakers who all have very different backgrounds.
+The documentary kicks off with Marisa introducing the courageous participants.
 Tesla is a college student living in Queens, Brian is a bachelor from California, and Ellen is a psychiatrist and single mom.
 All three reveal to Marisa their meat- and dairy-filled refrigerators and admit that they are a bit anxious about the six weeks ahead of them.

 Marisa starts off by getting them “vegucated.”
 She takes them to a local health food store, and she shows them the vast amount of meat- and dairy-free options that vegans have.
 They also get a few medical tests done so that they can see their health progress at the end of the six weeks.